 This is tomato season.
-Even if you aren’t harvesting your own backyard or city fire escape tomato garden, you can’t help but notice that tomatoes are everywhere – from farmers’ markets, grocery store produce sections, and restaurant menus to brown bags of tomatoes your green-thumb friends and office mates urge on you.
+Even if you aren’t harvesting your own backyard or city are escape tomato garden, you can’t help but notice that tomatoes are everywhere from farmers markets, grocery store produce sections, and restaurant menus to brown bags of tomatoes your green-thumb friends and once mates urge on you.

 Salmorejo, inspired by Mar Luchetti and adapted from Claudia Roden.